The Resilience Webs are interactive digital maps of most environmental and social justice related organisations working within a certain area.

 Data collection/City-web originator

-The Cambridge Resilience Webs is non-comprehensive (currently).
-If you would like your organisation to be included, please get in contact (below).
+The Resilience Webs are non-comprehensive (currently).
+If you would like your organisation to be included, please submit it by clicking the "Propose new listing" button on the left sidebar on an individual web.
 All data has been collected from public domain information.
 We’ve done our best to ensure all information is correct and up to date but cannot guarantee it is 100% accurate 100% of the time.
 Any listed organisations can be removed as they wish at any time with proof of affiliation, please drop us an email (below).
-We are currently developing an online portal for organisations to update their information on the webs at their convenience (watch this space).
+If you'd like to claim and maintain your own listing, please get in touch and we will give you access to the portal where you can do so at your convenience.

-All code and data for the Cambridge Resilience Webs is open source on github: city and university.
+All code and data for the Resilience Web platform is open source on GitHub.

 Contact us anytime: firstname.lastname@example.org